-Gothic Opera was founded in 2019 by sopranos Beatrice de Larragoiti, Charlotte Osborn and Alice Usher.
+Gothic Opera was founded in 2019 by sopranos Beatrice de Larragoiti, Charlotte Osborn and Alice Usher, and became a registered charity in 2020.
 The company specialises in performances of rarely-seen 19th-century operatic works that take inspiration from the uncanny and eerie atmosphere of Gothic fiction.

 "I've always been intrigued by early gothic literature, such as The Monk and The Mysteries of Udolpho.
 During my art history studies, I was fascinated by the gothic revival aesthetic.
 When I was at the conservatoire in Paris, I wrote a research paper about how to 'stage fear' in French grand operas of the romantic period, investigating which special effects were used in the nineteenth century for operas like Robert le Diable and La Nonne sanglante.